ahmadrosid/ahmadrosid/README.md

 ### Writing

-I love to write what I found when I learn somthing, you can find my blog post here.
+You can find my blog posts here, where I write about what I've learned.

 - [ahmadrosid.com](https://ahmadrosid.com)
 - [dev.to/ahmadrosid](https://dev.to/ahmadrosid)
 - [freeCodeCamp](https://www.freecodecamp.org/news/author/ahmadrosid) - Currently still working on my first blog post on this platform.